specificlanguage/wiki.civmc.net/pages/getting-started.md

 * [Elevators](./plugins/fun/elevators) - Exactly what you'd think, you jump on this block and you tp up, you sneak, you tp down.
 * [Castlegate](./plugins/fun/castlegate) - Fancy doors that go whoosh, and how to make them.
 * [Arthropod Egg](./plugins/fun/arthropodegg) - Killing animals to put them in eggs.
-* [Chunk Limits](./plugins/fun/chunklimits) - Limits how many things you can place in a chunk like redstone.

 #### Other pages
 [Change log](./changelog) - Changes of all updates in a list.